-So, in short, PDUs have to contribute to professional development; not everything qualifies as such even when offered by an R.E.P.
+So, in short, PDUs have to contribute to professional development; not everything qualifies as such even when offered by a PMI Registered Education Provider (R.E.P.).

-Q: If i take the Watermark classes, it would not provide enough Technical Project Management PDUs for the PMI-PBA cert.
+Q: If I take the Watermark classes, it would not provide enough Technical Project Management PDUs for the PMI Professional in Business Analysis (PMI-PBA)®.
 If i take other courses outside of Watermark, would the PDUs overlap if the classes were based on the same categories?

 A: I think I understand what you’re asking, but now that I read it again I’m not sure.
 I will say this: If you take multiple classes from different R.E.P.s on the same topic, you can certainly claim the PDUs from the multiple sources even if the topics are the same.
 So if you take three different classes from three different companies on Planning and Managing Requirements, and each class is worth 8 PDUs in the Technical Skills category, you would earn 24 PDUs total.

-Of course, you still have to meet your overall education minimum (45 for the PBA), as well as the minimums in each Triangle category (8 for the PBA).
+Of course, you still have to meet your overall education minimum (45 for the PMI-PBA® certification exam), as well as the minimums in each Triangle category (8 for the PMI-PBA exam).

-By the way, Watermark has more than enough classes to help you meet your 45-PDU minimum in Education for your PBA.
+By the way, Watermark has more than enough classes to help you meet your 45-PDU minimum in Education for your PMI-PBA exam.
 Feel free to reach out to me or email@example.com if you’d like more info, or check out our website at www.watermarklearning.com